 Main drugs for pancreatic cancer

-The main chemotherapy drug combinations for pancreatic cancer are listed here with the brand name of each drug in brackets.
+These are the chemotherapy drugs used for pancreatic cancer, and how they are used together.
+The brand name of each drug is in brackets.

-- FOLFIRINOX – a combination of oxaliplatin (Eloxatin®), leucovirin, irinotecan and Fluorouracil (5-FU)
+- FOLFIRINOX – a treatment made up of oxaliplatin (Eloxatin®), folinic acid (leucovorin), irinotecan and fluorouracil (5-FU)

 - Gemcitabine (Gemzar®)